Alfix00/M3U-VODownloader/README.md

 *I hope it helps someone in anyway =)

-*NB: Atm, the download of channels is unaivable.
+*NB: Atm, the download of channels is unavailable.